lighttransport/francine/README.md

 ## TODOs

+* Dropbox
+  * [ ] Specify a directory and copy files in the directory.
 * [ ] Support advanced logging
 * [ ] Support Google Drive as file storage
 * [ ] Write advanced auto-scaling policy